 When should you expect to see your images?

 It used to be that the first images you saw of your wedding were from the wedding photographer.
 It was so cool to get to show you those moments in time.
 Nowadays part of that is taken from us because everyone has their iPhone or Android taking pictures of the First Kiss and everything else.
 Your guests may be posting to Instagram within moments of “the Kiss.”
 Walking down the aisle after being pronounced?
 Yep, it’s already up on Instagram by somebody.

 So while I’m excited for you to see the images that I’ve captured on your day, the fact is that you will have seen a few specific moments like the kiss, first dance and cutting the cake before I can show them to you.
 I really wish that wasn’t the case, especially since the quality of the pictures of those moments from the guests is so low compared to what I’ll show you.
 But that is the way it is, so we just smile and do the best we possibly can.
 And that is why I try to get you to see your images as soon as I can.

 Why is it important for photographers to have back-up gear?

 Anything can go wrong at a wedding.
 One time I had a second shooter break a camera of mine right before the ceremony.
 That would have been a disaster if I hadn’t had a back-up camera.
 But because I was prepared the couple never even knew anything happened.
 They saw me doing every single thing I would’ve have done had I had 2 cameras.
 I hope that I never have another scenario like that again but I’m ready if it does.
-I bring at least 2 cameras and lenses that duplicate abilities, as well as extra flashes and loads of rechargeable batteries.
+I bring at least 2 cameras and lenses that duplicate abilities, as well as extra flashes.